 Copper is the primary source of revenue

 Copper mining is the most important division for Freeport-McMoRan in terms of revenues and profits.
 In 2015, the company sold 4.07 billion pounds of copper at an average realized price of $2.42 per pound.
 Sales of copper accounted for 67% of the company's consolidated revenue in 2015.

 China is the largest consumer of copper in the world, accounting for nearly 40% of the total world consumption of copper.
 China's GDP growth is expected to slow to 6.3% and 6% in 2016 and 2017 respectively, from 6.9% in 2015.
 Slower economic growth in China has led to a moderation in demand for copper.
 Further, the proposed structural transformation of the Chinese economy from an investment and export led growth model, to a consumption led growth model, may negatively impact Chinese demand for copper in the long run.
 Weak Chinese demand for copper will put pressure on copper prices.

 Environment of subdued oil prices

-Average oil prices will decline in 2014 and 2015 due to a global supply glut.
+Average oil prices declined in 2015 and will decline further in 2016 due to a global supply glut.
 Global oil supply has been boosted by rising oil and gas production from the U.S., where hydraulic fracturing techniques have helped boost output.
 In addition, major oil producers of the Organization of the Petroleum Exporting Countries (OPEC) have not lowered output in response to falling prices, in order to preserve their market shares.
 Rising demand from emerging economies will provide support to oil and gas prices over the middle and long term.
 As per BP's Energy Outlook 2030, low and medium income non-OECD (Organization for Economic Cooperation and Development) countries will account for over 90% of the global energy demand growth till 2030.

 How Does Trefis Modelling Work?